datanav/docs/configuration.rst

        sql systems supports bulk operations, see :ref:`the documentation of the SQL systems <sql_system>` for details.
      - ``false`` for now; will be changed to ``true`` at some future date.
      -

+   * - ``bulk_operation_timeout``
+     - Integer
+     - The maximum number of seconds to wait for a bulk operation to finish.
+This is only applicable if both ``truncate_table_on_first_run`` and ``use_bulk_operations`` is set to ``true`` (and the SQL system supports bulk operations).
+This value should be set to the maximum number of seconds a bulk operation is expected to use for a single batch.
+It will typically depend on both the size of the batches, the size of the data and the performance of the receiving RDBM system.
+     - ``600``
+     -

+   * - ``bulk_operation_queue_size``
+     - Integer
+     - The maximum number of bulk operation batches to queue for upload at any given time.
+This shouldn't normally be changed from the default.
+Higher numbers will consume more disk space.
+     - ``3``
+     -

    * - ``batch_size``